-Amazon is not only one of the most successful online retailers, but also one of the few trillion-dollar U.S. companies to offer stocks.
-Founded in 1994 by CEO Jeff Bezos, the company offers an array of products and services to customers on a global scale.
+Amazon (AMZN) is not only one of the most successful online retailers, but it’s also one of the few trillion-dollar U.S. companies that offers stocks.
+Founded in 1994 by Jeff Bezos, the company offers an array of products and services to customers on a global scale.
 Bezos recently stepped down as CEO, with Andy Jassy slated to take his position.
-With its revenue and share price skyrocketing between 2017 and 2018, the company’s growth rate has attracted both rookie and experienced investors.
-But how do you buy stock in Amazon?
-Below, we explore options for purchasing Amazon shares.
-If you want more hands-on guidance on your investment decisions, consider using a financial advisor matching tool to pair up with an expert in your area.
+With its revenue and share price skyrocketing over the last few years, the company’s growth rate has attracted both rookie and experienced investors.
+If you have specific questions about investing, try speaking with a financial advisor in your area.

 How to Buy Amazon Stock With a Brokerage Account

-Once you’re ready to make an order, you’ll do so through your broker.
-To purchase an Amazon share, you’ll need to use Amazon’s trading ticker on the Nasdaq — AMZN.
-The stock trades will then fall into one of two categories: market or limit orders.
+Your Amazon stock trade will fall into one of two categories: market order or limit order.
 A market order allows you to purchase the stock at its current cost.
 A limit order, on the other hand, allows you to set the maximum price you’re willing to pay for a share.
-Therefore, if a stock exceeds that specified amount, the order won’t happen.
+Then, if a stock exceeds that specified amount, the order won’t proceed.

-However, if you can’t afford to purchase a full share, you can also invest in fractional shares through online brokerages such as Stockpile or Motif Investing.
+If you can’t afford to purchase a full share of AMZN, you can also invest in fractional shares through an online brokerage.
 These services allow investors to purchase a partial share of equity.
-Whether the brokerage you consult is traditional or online, it’s important to consider each’s fees and minimum investment requirements before becoming a shareholder.

 |Brokerage Firm||Commissions||Minimum||Best For|